antonio-mora/chrombrowseR/README.md

 # chrombrowseR
-chrombrowseR is an R package to load, compare, annotate and visualize chromatin interaction data from chromosome conformation capture, FISH, and similar technologies.
+"chrombrowseR" will be an R package to load, compare, annotate and visualize chromatin interaction data from chromosome conformation capture, FISH, and similar technologies.
+It is under development and only a few functions are available.

 Antonio Mora, 2015